nrhinehart/deep_imitative_models/README.md

 This command will collect 1000 episodes.
 With the current defaults, each episodes will consist of 100 serialized data points

-# Applying a Deep Imitative Model.
+# Applying the pretrained Deep Imitative Model.
-It starts the server and runs it offscreen and applies the default model (in `dim_config.yaml`) with the RegionIndicator goal likelihood to `Town01`.
+This command starts the server, runs it offscreen, and applies the default model (in `dim_config.yaml`) with the RegionIndicator goal likelihood to `Town01`.
 ```bash
 export CUDA_VISIBLE_DEVICES=0; SDL_VIDEODRIVER=offscreen SDL_HINT_CUDA_DEVICE=0 python -m pdb -c c $DIMROOT/carla_agent.py \
 main.log_level=DEBUG \